April 1, read the Bible in a year in PowerPoint; commented

 Joshua 13 describes the land to be conquered; the land divided East of Jordan: The land of Reuben, the land of Gad and the land of Manasseh East of Jordan

-March 31, read the Bible in a year in PowerPoint; with comments.
+March 31, read the Bible in a year in PowerPoint; commented

 Mark 3:20-35.
-After being accused of being possessed by Beelzebub Jesus began teaching in parables.
+After being accused of being possessed by Beelzebub (The lord of flies, also the demon of gluttony and envy) Jesus began teaching in parables.
 He issued a strong warning: “All sins can be forgiven except blasphemy against the Holy Spirit.”
 Jesus mother and brothers tried to meet him, but Jesus reminded all: “Whoever does God’s will is my brother and sister and mother”.

 Joshua 7.
 After the tremendous victory over mighty Jericho, Joshua was humiliated at Ai.
 Why?
 Was it because they tried to do it in their own strength or was it the sin of Achan?